akashnag/ash/README.md

 ### Clipboard support

-On Linux, clipboard support requires:

-- On X11, the `xclip` or `xsel` commands (for Ubuntu: `sudo apt install xclip`)

-If you do not have these installed on your system, **ash** will use an internal clipboard for clipboard operations, but the data will not be available in external applications.
+On Linux, clipboard support requires the `xclip` command.
+If you do not have this installed on your system, **ash** will use an internal clipboard for clipboard operations, but the data will not be available in external applications.

 ### Colors